rastr-0/RustyGrep/README.md

 - [X] Invert match
 - [X] Only full lines sensitivity
 - [ ] Basic regular expressions support
-- [ ] Find search items more than in 1 file at a time
+- [ ] Async search of matches in more than 1 file